adimyth/fundamental_web_dev/docs/restful_apis.md

 Between the client who requests a representation of a resource’s state, and the server who sends the response back, there might be a number of servers in the middle.
 These servers might provide a security layer, a caching layer, a load-balancing layer, or other functionality.
 Those layers should not affect the request or the response.
 The client is agnostic as to how many layers, if any, there are between the client and the actual server responding to the request.

 ### Cacheable
 Cache constraints require that the data within a response to a request be implicitly or explicitly labeled as cacheable or non-cacheable.
+Caching is the ability to store copies of frequently accessed data in several places along the request-response path. *When a consumer requests a resource representation, the request goes through a cache or a series of caches (local cache, proxy cache, or reverse proxy) toward the service hosting the resource.
+If any of the caches along the request path has a fresh copy of the requested representation, it uses that copy to satisfy the request.* If none of the caches can satisfy the request, the request travels to the service (or origin server as it is formally known).

-If a response is cacheable, then a client cache is given the right to reuse that response data for later, equivalent requests. **By using HTTP headers, an origin server indicates whether a response can be cached and, if so, by whom, and for how long.**
+> By using HTTP headers, an origin server indicates whether a response can be cached and, if so, by whom, and for how long

 * `GET` requests should be cacheable by default
 * `POST` requests are not cacheable by default but can be made cacheable if either an `Expires` header or a `Cache-Control` header with a directive, to explicitly allows caching, is added to the response.